inferno-framework/davinci-pdex-test-kit/lib/davinci_pdex_test_kit/docs/payer_client_suite_description_v200.md

 specification to access member data, without doing detailed validation of the mechanisms, including authentication and trust establishment, because those details are likely to change in future versions of the PDex specification.

+At this time, coverage of additional scenarios beyond the happy path payer to payer workflow are not validated.
+These scenarios will be tested in future versions of the tests.